 About orientation and mobility specialists

-An orientation and mobility specialist is a university-trained professional who works with children and adults who have:
+An orientation and mobility specialist is a university-trained professional who works with people who have:

-- conditions or disabilities with related vision problems – for example, cerebral palsy, stroke or other brain injury.
+- conditions or disabilities with related vision problems – for example, cerebral palsy, diabetes, stroke or brain injury.

 Orientation and mobility specialists teach people to use all their senses – sound, touch, smell and feeling – to notice what’s around them and where they are (orientation).
 They also teach people how to move around safely and find what they’re looking for (mobility).

-Orientation and mobility specialists can advise people about different mobility aids, like canes, smart technologies like GPS, and specialised apps for people with low vision.
+Orientation and mobility specialists can advise people on mobility aids like canes, smart technologies like GPS, and specialised apps for people with low vision or blindness.

-Orientation and mobility specialists work with people at home, at school, at work and in the community.
-This includes at playgrounds, shopping centres, road crossings and on public transport.
+Orientation and mobility specialists work with people at home, school or work and in the community, including playgrounds, shopping centres, road crossings and public transport.